You practice what you play.

 Coaches have known this for decades.
 Practice that does not resemble performance does not transfer to performance.
 A driving range with rubber tees at one height is not practicing golf.
 It is practicing range golf.

 Tee height is one of the easiest variables to fix.
 Ball position above the deck is another.
-Strike conditions (what happens when the club face meets the cup) is a third.
+Strike conditions (whether the club can get under the ball cleanly) is a third.
 Better Golf Tee addresses all three.

 What "practice what you play" means in detail